HMDOC/opensell-backend/README.md

-# Opensell
+# Opensell (Backend Side)

-Opensell is a website for buying and selling ads that we made in the course 420-412-MV(project - development of a web application) at Cegep Marie-Victorin.
+Opensell is a marketplace website that we developed during the course 420-412-MV (Project - Development of a Web Application) at the Cegep Marie-Victorin between January and May 2024.

 <!-- Need to put some icon that give info -->
 ![Home ](https://raw.githubusercontent.com/HMDOC/readme-src/main/home3.png)

 ## Features

-- Login and sign up.
+- Log in and register.
-- Creating and modifying ads.
+- Create and modify ads.
-- Searching ads with multiples filter like price range, category, tags, shape and many more.
+- Search ads with multiple filters such as price range, category, tags, shape and more.
-- Changing information about our account like our phone number, bio, picture, etc.
+- Change information about our account such as our phone number, bio, picture, etc.

 ## Technologies